Differentiating Matrix Expressions

 Julia Function

-A Julia function is generated by passing JuliaFunc as a keyword argument to to_std.
+A Julia function is generated by passing a JuliaFunc instance as a keyword argument format to to_std.
 The function is returned in the form of an expression:

 to_std(g; format = JuliaFunc())